calazans10/calazans10/README.md

 <p>My name is Jeferson and I'm a passionate software developer with a degree in Computer Science.</p>

 <p>I have been working as a Software Developer for the past twelve years.
-Since then, I have already worked for several technology companies in various industries.
-I'm always open minded and eager to learn new methodologies and technologies.</p>
+Since then, I have already worked for several technology companies in various industries.</p>

+<p>I'm always open minded and eager to learn new methodologies and technologies.</p>

 <h2>Skills ⚡️</h2>
 <table>